 You’ve got to be certain that it’s the right place for you, it’s the right time, whether you can afford it or not amongst other factors.
 Here are some great tips on how you can be sure that your new venture is for you.

-You Must Visit Before You Buy
+Visit Before You Buy

 You can’t base a decision purely on seeing images on the internet or a brochure, especially when it comes to buying real estate.
 You need to go and see it for yourself and get a true feel for the place.
 Take a visit to Bermuda beforehand and explore.
 Don’t treat this trip as a vacation though, although it’ll be hard not to with the laid-back feel and vibe around the place.